Orange Mint

 Effects typically manifest gently within minutes of consumption.
 Most people notice a sense of calm alertness rather than heavy drowsiness.
 The aromatic compounds work together to create a balanced feeling that suits both daytime relaxation and evening wind-down routines.

 The natural menthol content provides immediate cooling effects that many find refreshing.
 This quality makes Orange Mint particularly appealing during warmer months or when seeking gentle respiratory support.
-The minty exhale adds dimension to any session without overwhelming other flavors.
+The minty exhale adds dimension to any session without overwhelming other flavors in your blend.

 As with any herbal product, individual reactions can vary.
 Some people may experience allergic reactions ranging from mild skin irritation to more severe responses1.
 Always start with small amounts to gauge your personal tolerance before regular use.